Portable Electronic Organ

 Made in 1981 by Kawai Musical Instruments of Japan, the KMA-37 is a strange little keyboard.
 With only three buttons to control its sound (excluding the rhythm functions), it has the most basic tonal capabilities of any electronic organ I've ever seen.
 Its width of 37 keys is narrower than a normal combo organ keyboard (usually 49 or 61 keys), as well as typical spinet organ manuals (usually 44 keys).
 Pitch-wise, its range of C4 to C7 is quite high.
 It also has a built-in analog drum machine, with extremely basic presets consisting of a bass drum on the first beat, and a snare-like drum on every subsequent beat.
 "Metronome" eliminates the bass drum.

-This is a very uncommon instrument, despite being manufactured by Kawai, which was and still is a leading Japanese keyboard manufacturer.
-I have found only one reference to it aside from those I have made myself, which is that one was repaired in 1990; see the Links section.
+This is a very uncommon instrument, despite being manufactured by Kawai, which was and still is a leading keyboard manufacturer.
+I have found only one reference to it aside from those I have made myself, which is that one was repaired in 1990; see here.
 Kawai's websites do not have any info, so in July of 2014, I contacted Kawai US, asking if they had any kind of information on the unit.
 The answer was no—neither the fellow I conversed with nor his Japanese colleagues had anything.
 No new info has been sent to me by readers since the first version of this article was published in late 2014.
 I've also found nothing on any other KMA series instruments; if they exist, they would probably be similar except with different numbers of keys, considering this KMA-37 has 37 keys.